stri-con/dc-single/index.md

 The simplest method of building a table is with Markdown syntax.
 This is a nice option because you can hard code the table right into the document---no need to install and load libraries or write code chunks---and it is easy to implement.
 The downside is there is minimal functionality available in a Markdown table.

 Markdown does not work well for large tables.
-So I will first grab a subset of `mtcars`, specifically the firt 4 rows and 3 columns.
+So I will first grab a subset of `mtcars`, specifically the first 4 rows and 3 columns.
 In my code chunk I add the chunk option `comment=""`.
-This prevents Knitr from appending a string (default is `##`) to the start of each line of results in the final document.
+This prevents knit from appending a string (default is `##`) to the start of each line of results in the final document.

 ```r